 Children's Online Privacy Protection Act COPPA Disclosure

-First Federal does not knowingly solicit or collect data from children, and we do not knowingly market to children online without express parental consent or notification.
-If you believe your child has provided personally identifiable information to us, please contact us by phone, Toll Free: 800-800-1577, email: [email protected] or mail: First Federal, PO Box 351, Port Angeles, WA 98362.
+First Fed does not knowingly solicit or collect data from children, and we do not knowingly market to children online without express parental consent or notification.
+If you believe your child has provided personally identifiable information to us, please contact us by phone, Toll Free: 800-800-1577, email: [email protected] or mail: First Fed Bank, PO Box 351, Port Angeles, WA 98362.
 For more information about the Children's Online Privacy Protection Act, please visit the Federal Trade Commission website

-How Does First Federal Use Remarketing for Online Advertising?
+How Does First Fed Use Remarketing for Online Advertising?

-- First Federal will notify customers of fraud or company breaches.
+- First Fed will notify customers of fraud or company breaches.